Courtney B. Harden

-Ms. Harden has over 15 years of civil litigation experience in the Commonwealth of Virginia.
-Ms. Harden has litigated diverse and varied topics throughout her career including eminent domain, breach of contract, medical malpractice, construction defect, and personal injury.
+Courtney Harden has almost 20 year of litigation experience in the Commonwealth of Virginia.
+She has litigated diverse and varied topics throughout her career including eminent domain, breach of contract, medical malpractice, construction defect, and personal injury.
 Ms. Harden has most recently focused her practice on real estate disputes including partition of land, establishment of prescriptive easements, community association covenant enforcement /defense of enforcement, and zoning disputes.

 Over half of Ms. Harden’s law practice is focused on eminent domain law.
 Ms. Harden primarily represents condemning authorities, but she also represents landowners in both condemnation and inverse condemnation proceedings.